Programming Task 5

 • This is the method that you will test in this task.
 You should write this method while writing the other getSongList method so you can run your tests and utilize the debugger while writing your code

-• The returned node will be the head of a linked list containing all the Songs that were added in sorted order according to the comparator provided to the constructor
+• The returned node will be the head of a linked list containing all the Songs that were added to your playlist in sorted order according to the comparator provided to the constructor

 • If no songs have been added to the Playlist, this method returns null to represent an empty linked list